 Rails and MySQL for the backend and Python for the sensor firmware originally prototyped on Raspberry Pi

 Accura focusses on usability and special care was taken to make sure that software was polite and usable by a wide range of customers.

 Travel planning app

-Joornie is a travel app that I wish I had while doing road trips through the US and Eastern Europe.
+Joornie is a travel app that I wish I had while on road trips through the US and Eastern Europe.

 The main issue I faced is when looking at new places is that blogs and travel books just want to dump all information available.
 That's what best for their SEO and to be able to claim to be the most complete.
 Instead, I want to provide a curated resource that offers people advice rather then just all the available options.